Pistha (2022 film)

-Pistha is a 2022 Indian Tamil-language drama film directed by M. Ramesh Baarathi and starring Metro Shirish and Mrudula Murali.
+Pistha is a 2022 Indian Tamil-language drama film written and directed by M. Ramesh Baarathi and starring Metro Shirish and Mrudula Murali.
 It was released on 7 October 2022.

 Production

 Ramesh Bharathi, the editor of Metro (2016), announced that he would work with actor Shirish on a comedy entertainer titled Pistha in July 2017.
 The shoot began during August 2017, with a number of notable supporting actors including Sathish, Yogi Babu and Senthil joining the cast.
 Production progressed slowly, with a five-year delay between the film's start and release.

 Prior to the film's release, it was marketed as the 25th film of music composer Dharan Kumar.